Hannibal live performance

 Glacier Stage

 The wild glacier world of Rettenbach Glacier (2,675 - 3,250 m) with its surrounding mountain peaks and ice fields serves as a 6 cubic kilometer open-air stage for this outstanding performance.
-A gigantic snow pyramid is the focal point of the "stage set", while avalanches thunder down the snow-covered slopes to the left and right, helicopters, airplanes and paragliders buzz through the air and extreme athletes zip around on skis, motocross bikes or snowmobiles.
+A gigantic snow pyramid is the focal point of the "stage set", while snow-covered slopes rise up on the left and right as backdrops, helicopters, airplanes and paragliders buzz through the air and extreme athletes zip around on skis, motocross bikes or snowmobiles.

 Actors, actresses & performing crew